iCliniq Logo

 Hello doctor,

-I was recently at the hospital for chest pain and took an ECG twice and other tests (including CT scan, blood tests, D-dimer test, heart rate, and measure blood oxygen) but they could not find anything wrong.
-Yet it hurts to breathe and feels like my heart is pounding causing my upper back to hurt, it feels as if my chest is being squeezed, and sometimes I have a burning feeling.
-So they suggested Ibuprofen and Pepcid for the pain.
-I am currently on inhaler, birth control pills, vitamin D tablets and Singulair.
+I was recently at the hospital for chest pain and took an ECG twice and other tests (including a CT scan, blood tests, D-dimer test, heart rate, and blood oxygen), but they could not find anything wrong.
+Yet it hurts to breathe and feels like my heart is pounding, causing my upper back to hurt.
+It feels as if my chest is being squeezed, and sometimes I have a burning feeling.
+So, they suggested Ibuprofen and Pepcid for the pain.
+I am currently on the inhaler, birth control pills, vitamin D tablets, and Singulair.
+Please help.

 Answered by Dr. Ilir Sharka